 DOJ's new FOCUS initiative wants better data-driven fraud cases.
 But it keeps its two best enforcement channels — whistleblower tips and data miner analytics — in separate silos.
 The real opportunity is connecting them.

-The PPP fraud pipeline worked because the SBA released everything.
+The PPP fraud pipeline worked because the SBA released unusually inspectable data.
 Medicare's public data is fragmented, de-identified, and missing the features detection needs.
-Here's what exists on GitHub, where it falls short, and what CMS would need to release to let outside analysts do for healthcare fraud what one Python repo did for PPP.
+Here's what exists on GitHub, where it falls short, and what CMS would need to release to make outside healthcare-fraud analysis more practical.